github/codeql/docs/codeql/ql-language-reference/ql-language-specification.rst

    type ::= (moduleExpr "::")? classname | dbasetype | "boolean" | "date" | "float" | "int" | "string"

-   moduleExpr ::= simpleId arguments? | moduleExpr "::" simpleId arguments?
+   moduleExpr ::= modulename arguments? | moduleExpr "::" modulename arguments?

 A type reference is resolved to a type as follows: